29-30TH OCTOBER 2016 | IMPERIAL COLLEGE ADVANCED HACKSPACE, LONDON

 CHALLENGE #2: Hack Aerocene Explorer hardware

-In this second challenge the Aerocene Explorer, developed by the Aerocene team and collaborators, was offered as a starting point for iteration.
+In this second challenge the Aerocene Backpack, developed by the Aerocene team and collaborators, was offered as a starting point for iteration.
 How could the existing technology be tweaked or remixed, adding new functions and creating new possibilities to use it as a platform for exploring the air.
 The hack teams were supported by members of the Aerocene team both on site and via livestream from Berlin.

 Elinor Merkier, Larasati, Minwoo Kim, Kristof van der Fluit